UCSD-E4E/MMICT-web_server/README.md

 - AWS_SECRET_ACCESS_KEY=**ASK IN THE CHANNEL**

 ## Test file upload to AWS S3
-Stop the server using 1docker-compose down` and restart it using `docker-compose up -d`
+Stop the server using `docker-compose down` and restart it using `docker-compose up -d`

 Use the following command with your file path
 `Curl -X POST -F "file=@/YOURFILEPATH" http://localhost:8000/upload`